 (b) settlement.

-[Regulation 4 amended in Gazette 16 Nov 2004 p.
-5049.]
+[Regulation 4 amended: Gazette 16 Nov 2004 p.
+5049; 11 May 2012 p.
+2060.]

-5. Exemption from Part 3A of the Act — no contracts entered into at the time building licence issued
+5. Exemption from Part 3A of the Act — no contracts entered into at the time building permit granted

-Residential building work for or in respect of a multi-storey multi-unit development for which a building licence is to be issued after these regulations commence and for which there is no building contract or sale contract in respect of the building work that —
+Residential building work for or in respect of a multi-storey multi-unit development for which a building permit is to be granted and for which there is no building contract or sale contract in respect of the building work that —

 (a) the builder has entered into; and